 In a small business the accounts can be kept in one accounting general ledger and a trial balance can be extracted from that ledger.
 In a larger business, where the transactions are too many to be managed by one person, subsidiary ledgers such as the accounts receivable ledger (sales ledger) and the accounts payable ledger (purchase ledger) will be opened.
 The subsidiary ledgers are now part of the double entry system, and to extract a trial balance it would be necessary to collect information on the balances from each of the ledgers.
-In order to avoid this situation, control accounts are maintained in the general ledger for each of the subsidiary ledgers.
+In order to avoid this situation the general ledger maintains control accounts for each of the subsidiary ledgers.

 Advantages of Control Accounts

 Control accounts are mainly used to help identify errors in the subsidiary ledgers, but the use of them gives a business a number of additional advantages.

 - The use of a control account allows the extraction of a single trial balance from the general ledger.

 - If the trial balance does not balance, only the accounts whose control account does not reconcile need to be checked for errors.

 - A different person can maintain the control account as a check against fraud.

 - Control accounts speed up the process of producing management accounts information as the control account balance can be used without waiting for the individual balances to be reconciled and extracted.

 - A control account reduces the amount of detail needed in the general ledger.